Samuel PepysWelcome to The Ephemera Society Website

 • Centre for Ephemera Studies The Centre - the first of its kind in the world - is housed in and administered by the Department of Typography & Graphic Communication of the University of Reading.

-• The Ephemera Society of America A non-profit organization formed in 1980 to encourage the preservation and study of paper ephemera.
+• The Ephemera Society of America A non-profit organisation formed in 1980 to encourage the preservation and study of paper ephemera.

 • St Bride Printing Library (UK) is one of the specialist public reference libraries of the Corporation of London.
 Its world-famous collections cover printing and related subjects: paper and binding, graphic design and typography, typefaces and calligraphy, illustration and printmaking, publishing and book-selling, the social and economic aspects of the printing, book, newspaper and magazine trades.